todd-demone/snake-client/README.md

   - `g` - say hi to the other players
   - `b` - say bye to the other players
   - `Ctrl` + `c` - exit from the game

-## Dependencies
-- Node 12.x or above
-- npm 6.x or above

 ## Author
 - [Todd Demone](https://github.com/todd-demone)